JamyJones/jjdgdjf/msg.md

-How is audio buffer calculated
+What is the buffer size of ffplay